psfrolov/psfrolov.github.io/app/_posts/2015-01-17-providing-explicit-specialisations-for-non-template-members-of-class-template.md

 {% endhighlight %}
 This is much better for maintainability and works exactly like the class specialisation above.

 Note that our handle wrapper is somewhat simplified for the purpose of the article.
 It is assumed that various `HandleType` arguments are in fact different types, not an aliases for some built‐in type like `int` or `void*`.
-For example, if our `OsHandle` and `OsInternetHandle` are both defined as synonyms for `int`, the above specialisation will not work.
+For example if our `OsHandle` and `OsInternetHandle` are both defined as synonyms for `int`, the above specialisation will not work.
 For that reason, in real life you almost certainly should apply [type‐safe handle idiom][url-type-safe-handles] to your wrapper class described in the recent [isocpp.org][url-isocpp] post by Emil Ernerfeldt.
 Then you can specialise `Cleanup` method on handle tag (which is effectively a form of _tag dispatching_[^fn-tag-dispatching]).

 ## Conclusion